-Once an Activity has been created, the option to replicate the Activity is available.
+Once an Activity has been created, the option to replicate this for a recurring period is available.
 For example, if you host a particular Activity every Thursday, then this can be replicated for the required time frame.
 Replicating an Activity creates a 'set' of Activities.

 The following list summarises the content within this article.
 Click on the links below to take you to the relevant sections:

 - Related Activities

 How to replicate an Activity

 You will notice on the right-hand side, 'Replication' settings are available: